Dolphins’ Mike Pouncey still on crutches, but didn’t suffer a setback

 Pictures taken by photographers outside of Aaron Hernandez’s private memorial service show Pouncey back on crutches.

 However, the team was neither surprised nor alarmed by the development.
 Pouncey did not need an additional surgery and did not suffer a setback.
-Pouncey on crutches, even five months since the last time he took a snap, is part of his rehab process.
+Rather, he underwent a stem cell procedure in recent weeks as part of his rehab process.

-Furthermore, the Dolphins are confident enough in Pouncey’s health that they didn’t bring in a replacement for him in free agency.
+What’s more, the Dolphins are confident enough in Pouncey’s health that they didn’t bring in a replacement for him in free agency.

 Adam Gase explained why at the owner’s meetings several weeks ago: